rainsfordtm/ogr/src/doc/phon/MS_Paris_BN_lat_1139.md

 reflexes of á[ in *Sponsus*.
 This also fits with the fact that it assonates with person 5 verb endings of non *-ar* verbs, which would contain an /ɛ/ vowel in Occitan.

+### EN > AN

+There are sporadic in *PrVierge3* in closed atonic syllables, including one in which 〈en〉 is used for /AN/.
+In this text, the /Æ/ transcription is therefore used (cf. *Alexis*).
+See [@SponsusT:95].

+In *PrVierge2* there are two cases at the tonic and the rhyme both involving 〈an〉 for /EN/.
+These are transcribed following the spelling as /AN/.

 Consonants
 ----------